-Display boy, girl, cake, cup, and cow Picture Cards on the left side of a pocket chart.
+Display Picture Cards boy, girl, cake, cup, and cow on the left side of a pocket chart.
 Children identify the pictures.
-Pocket chart Picture Cards: boy, cake, cow, cowboy, cowgirl, cup, cupcake, girl

 Say: We can make new words if we put two of these pictures together.
-Who can find the two pictures that form cowboy?
+Who can find the two pictures that make cowboy?
 A volunteer puts cow and boy together.
 Discuss the meaning of the words cow, boy, and cowboy.
 Add the cowboy Picture Card beside cow and boy in the pocket chart.
 Repeat for cowgirl and cupcake.
-Continue without picture cards for spaceship, spacecraft, spacesuit, moonlight, and starlight.